jordanheve/photoverse-social-network-app/README.md

 # SocialApp

-SocialApp is a web-based social networking application inspired by Instagram, built with the Laravel PHP framework and styled using Tailwind CSS.
+SocialApp is a web-based social networking application inspired by Instagram, built with the Laravel PHP framework and styled using Tailwind CSS

 ## Features